-The Company is primarily exposed to currency fluctuations relative to the Canadian dollar through expenditures that are denominated in US dollars and Argentine pesos.
-Also, the Company is exposed to the impact of currency fluctuations on its monetary assets and liabilities.
+The Company is primarily exposed to currency fluctuations relative to the Canadian dollar through expenditures which are predominantly denominated in US dollars and Argentine pesos.
+The Company is also exposed to the impact of currency fluctuations on its monetary assets and liabilities.